Ted and Hope Williams: Embracing Change, Starting a Family

 Veterans who served in Operation Enduring Freedom and Operation Iraqi Freedom experience rates of infertility of 16-18%, compared to the national average of 12-14%.
 Infertility refers to the inability to conceive with a partner after attempting for a period exceeding 12 months.
 Service-connected injuries are one of the defining factors in active-duty service members and veterans.
 Navigating veterans’ infertility treatment can be emotionally, physically, and financially taxing.

-The Bob Woodruff Foundation’s Veterans in Vitro InitiAtive (VIVA) provides guidance and financial support to veterans wishing to start or expand their families but may not qualify for Veterans Affairs funding.
-Here, we’ll share the stories of VIVA families.
+The Bob Woodruff Foundation’s VIVA program provides guidance and financial support to veterans who want to start or expand their families but may not qualify for Veterans Affairs funding.

 Air Force Senior Airman Ted Williams was carrying out military police patrol duties with his security team in Montana on November 29, 2012.
 While seated in the back of their Humvee, an unexpected maneuver made to avoid a group of deer caused the vehicle to flip multiple times.
 Ted was forcefully thrown out of the Humvee and discovered 60 feet away from the crash site.